 Schedule: 8 Weekly meetings, 90 minutes each

-Promoter Discount: If you bring 2 new students – 25% off, 3 new student – 50% off, 5 new students – free of charge.
+“Bring Your Friends” Discount: If you bring 2 new students – 25% off, 3 new students – 50% off, 5 new students – free of charge.
+Credit can apply for other La Candela activities.
+The new students should be new to La Candela activities.

 Why is the course so long? / I cannot commit to all period